-This persists as guests walk across the tiled porch and inquisitively open the front door, feeling a similar anticipation children feel listening to a fairy tale for the first time.
+This persists as guests walk across the tiled porch and inquisitively open the front door, feeling an anticipation children feel listening to a fairy tale for the first time.

 “When you get inside, there’s just no way of describing it,” Pennington says.
 “Even the photos don’t do it justice.”

 A message from our sponsor:

 Descriptions like odd, peculiar, and eerie, once said upon entering the building, have been replaced with new phrases (and praises).
 “Beautiful and mysterious,” “So awesome,” “Loved it immensely”, and “Truly like no other house I’ve seen” are found written in the guestbook on the way out.